-Suffering the loss of a family member at the hands of another person is a tragedy hard to overcome.
+Suffering the loss of a family member at the hands of another person is a tragedy that is hard to overcome.
 Aside from the incredible pain and grief, there is also the matter of dealing with financial loss that, in reality, cannot be ignored, and a Charleston personal injury lawyer can help.
-Our Charleston wrongful death lawyer at the Shelly Leeke Law Firm will help you navigate this legal process.
+Our Charleston wrongful death lawyer at Shelly Leeke Law Firm, with 10+ years of client advocacy, will help you navigate this legal process.

 Understanding Wrongful Death Claim Rights in Charleston